 PUVA treatment is typically not recommended for long-term use.
 Your skin may become itchy or irritated at first with this method.
 Moisturizers can help relieve these side effects.
 This treatment can also cause nausea and headache.

 High levels of UVB light can be administered by a laser to treat specific areas affected by psoriasis.
 You may receive a course of laser treatment over several days, weeks, or months.

 Light therapy is one method for treating psoriasis, but it isn’t the only option.
-Work with your doctor to determine the best course of action for treating your psoriasis.
-Together, you can develop a treatment plan that best suits your lifestyle needs.
-If you’re considering indoor tanning, speak with your doctor about the risks ahead of time.
+Work with a doctor to determine the best course of action for treating your psoriasis.
+Together, you can develop a treatment plan that best suits your lifestyle and needs.